By sharing this link, I acknowledge that I have read and understand the Terms and Conditions.

 31.8 x 40.6 cm ⏐ 12.5 x 16.0 in (300dpi)

 DR GOPAL MURTI / SCIENCE PHOTO LIBRARY DR GOPAL MURTI / SCIENCE PHOTO LIBRARY

-Vaccinia virus particles (VV) being made inside a host cell, coloured transmission electron micrograph (TEM).
-VV is composed of a DNA (deoxyribonucleic acid) core, surrounded by a protein coat and a lipid envelope.
+Vaccinia virus particles (VV), coloured transmission electron micrograph (TEM).
+VV is composed of a DNA (deoxyribonucleic acid) core, surrounded by a protein coat (bright green) and a lipid envelope (dark green).
 Vaccinia causes cowpox, a disease of cattle and humans, which produces skin lesions.
 This variant is a vaccine strain, used to vaccinate against smallpox, a related but more deadly human disease.
 VV DNA is also used in gene therapy and genetic engineering as a carrier for genes.
-Magnification: x25000 when printed 10 centimetres wide.
+Magnification: x67,000 when printed 10 centimetres tall.

 Model release not required.
 Property release not required.